 History of Jodhpur

-People & Culture of Jodhpur
+People and Culture of Jodhpur

-Things to do in Jodhpur
+Things to Do in Jodhpur

-Food & Shopping in Jodhpur
+Food and Shopping in Jodhpur

 Apart from sightseeing in Jodhpur, the city also has a number of posh as well as pocket friendly restaurants of different cuisine.
 Jodhpur tour is incomplete without a tall glass of lassi and kachori.
 Maakhan vade, Besan ki chakki, Pachkuta, Hot & Spicy Mirchibada and Kachoris are famous snacks and sweets of Jodhpur that you will find in all eateries.